 Scott Reserve on Riverbank Reserve, cnr Worcester Street and Oxford Terrace.

-Marble statue of Robert Falcon Scott set on stone base commemorating death of Scott and his party returning from the South Pole in 1912.
+A marble statue of Robert Falcon Scott set on stone base memorialising the death of Scott and his party on their return from the South Pole in 1912.

 'I do not regret this journey which shows that Englishmen can endure hardships, help one another and meet death with as great fortitude as ever in the past.'

 A hundred years on from its unveiling, conservation efforts are underway to repair and reinstate the white marble statue of Captain Robert Falcon Scott, CVO, RN onto its original stone base.